yingjun-mou/yingjun-mou.github.io/_posts/2021-06-03-blog-post-Tutorial-Tabular-data-extraction.md

 ```

 Notes: seems that semanticscholar, like many other pachages, are avaialble on pip, but not available on conda.
-I found a workaround: \
+I found a workaround:
 1. with the conda environment activated, `conda install pip`.
 Then `pip install xx`.
 2. Another way to solve it is to open the **Anaconda prompt**, and type `pip install xx` there.
 It will install the package for all conda virtual envs.

-## 6. Arxic API
+## 6. Arxiv API
 [Documentation link](https://pypi.org/project/arxiv/)\
-Download pdf/source given a arxiv id.\
+Download pdf/source given a arxiv id.

 ## 7. Retrieve the LaTex file of paper
 How to get the LaTex file given the archive file?\
 There are 4 different kinds of archive files: (1).zip (2).rar (3).gz (4).tar.
-Although the arxiv website instruct me to manually add an .gz extention, I found that adding .tar extention is better (if I use .gz, the python codes of unzipping will yiled a binary file with the same name, instead of yileding those actual compressed files).\
+Although the arxiv website instruct me to manually add an .gz extention, I found that adding .tar extention is better (if I use .gz, the python codes of unzipping will yiled a binary file with the same name, instead of yileding those actual compressed files).

-1. Unzip an archive file"
+1. Unzip an archive file
 - Dependency: `pip install patool`.
 Import: `import patoolib`.
-- -To extract: `patoolib.extract_archive(target_filename, outdir='unpack')`
+- To extract: `patoolib.extract_archive(target_filename, outdir='unpack')`
 - How to filter the files with `.tex`?\
 ```
 import glob
 path = "unpack/*.tex"
 filename = glob.glob(path)[0]
 ```
-The path is a list which may contains more than one instances.\
+The path is a list which may contains more than one instances.

 2. Understand the Latex file structure:
 There are multiple types of environment enclosed by `\begin{environment_type}` and `\end{environment_type}`.